-The Audit Committee is chaired by James Cunningham-Davis and its other member is Christian Cordier.
+The Audit Committee is chaired by James Cunningham-Davis and its other member is Christian Cordier whose qualifications and experience is summarised in their profiles in the Board of Directors on page 5..
 The Audit Committee meets at least twice a year, or more frequently if required.
 The Audit Committee is responsible, amongst other things, for making recommendations to the Board on the appointment of auditors and the audit fee, monitoring and reviewing the integrity of the Company's financial statements and any formal announcements on the Company's financial performance as well as reports from the Company's auditors on those financial statements.